x02xc/luautrix/README.md

 # luautrix-private
-discord bot made in luau (also for making changes to the library sometimes too :P)
+discord bot made in luau, using the DiscordLuau API wrapper.
+Developed with the Lune runtime in mind